Scientific Writing PSM

 • Duolingo: 110

-Interview: An in-person or SKYPE interview is required.
+Interview: An in-person or Skype interview is required.

 Transfer Credit: Graduate credits from an accredited institution may be transferred into the Scientific Writing PSM program.
 The credits must be equivalent to coursework offered by the Biology Department at Temple University.
 A grade of "B" or better must have been earned for the credits to transfer.
 The PSM in Scientific Writing Steering Committee makes recommendations to the Department Chair for transferring credit on an individual basis.
 The maximum number of credits a student may transfer is 6.